matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 (This also relates to the question of whether a revocation should only revoke the signature created previously by the device making the attestation, or whether it should be a statement that the device should not be trusted at all.)
-In contrast, with this proposal, there is a clear way to rebuild the attestation graph: create a new master identity key, and re-verify all devices with it.
+In contrast, with this proposal, if a device is stolen, then only the user-signing key must be re-issued.

 ## Security considerations

+This proposal relies on servers to communicate when self-signing or user-signing keys are deleted and replaced.
+An attacker who is able to both steal a user's device and control their homeserver could prevent that device from being marked as untrusted.

 ## Conclusion